Nightdragon2000/Nightdragon2000/README.md

 - 🚀 Currently working on: [Empneusi.net](https://www.empneusi.net)
 - 🧠 Learning: **Django**, **Docker**, **React**
 - 🤝 Open to: **Web apps**, **Interactive systems**, **Creative coding** projects
-- 💼 Open to opportunities in **tech and design** — always eager to contribute to innovative and human-centered projects
+- 💼 Open to new opportunities in **tech and design**, always excited to work on innovative, human-centered projects

----

 ## 🛠️ Tech Stack